 For instance if Integrity-Protection for SRTP is used, then per media packet the Authentication Tag is added.
 Default-length is 10 bytes, but in standards there are also specified cipher suites with 4 byte tag.
 According the current SRTP standard a maximum authentication tag length of 20 Bytes can be assumed.

 The optional MKI (Master Key Index) could be added, if more than 1 Master Key is used.
 A typical master key length is 4 bytes.
-This is comparable to the IPv6 overhead compared to IPv4, which is also 20 bytes.
+This is comparable to the IPv6 overhead compared to IPv4, which is 20 bytes.